vishalbasra/DNS-resolution/README.md

 # DNS-resolution
-How to do DNBS resolution!
+How to do DNS resolution!